Cain's Jawbone

 Cain's Jawbone is a murder mystery puzzle written by Edward Powys Mathers under the pseudonym "Torquemada".
+It is a 100-page book with all its pages out of order, and the player is tasked with finding the correct order.
 The puzzle was first published in 1934 as part of The Torquemada Puzzle Book.
 In 2019, crowdfunding publisher Unbound published a new stand-alone edition of the puzzle in collaboration with the charity The Laurence Sterne Trust.

 Both editions, when published, were accompanied by a competition which offered a cash prize to the first reader to solve the puzzle.
 Cain's Jawbone has been described as "one of the hardest and most beguiling word puzzles ever published."

 Title

-The phrase Cain's Jawbone refers to the Biblical stories of Cain and Abel and Samson.
+The phrase Cain's Jawbone refers to the Biblical stories of Cain and Abel and Samson..
+Specifically, the title is a reference to Act V, Scene 1 of Hamlet, when Hamlet remarks "That skull had a tongue in it, and could sing once.
+How the knave jowls it to the ground, as if 'twere Cain's jawbone, that did the first murther!".

 Puzzle

 The puzzle consists of a 100-page prose narrative with its pages arranged in the wrong order.
 The first edition is part of a hardcover book.
 The second edition is a boxed set of page-cards.
 To solve the puzzle, the reader must determine the correct order of the pages and also the names of the murderers and victims within the story.
 The story's text includes a large number of quotations, references, puns, Spoonerisms and other word games.
 The pages can be arranged in 9.33e157 (factorial of 100) possible combinations, but there is only one correct order.
 The solution to the puzzle has never been made public.